 (extended pause– respectful, appealing to DON JUAN as a person)

 Juan, dear Juan, you are dreaming.
 I’m not saying you’re not a good person.
 You are.
 Earnest, I would say.
 But you are susceptible to magical thinking.
 If you looked closely, you would realize that throughout the ages the human being, despite your sacred More remains a herd animal.
-Humans are heading for the cliff.
+They are heading for the cliff.
 You know it.
 I know it.
 They know it.
 Are the facts too difficult to face?

 DON JUAN